 Morocco is a good bet whether you want to discover exotic cities, such as Marrakech and Fes, or join an adventure tour to discover mountains, desert, souks and kasbahs.
 The flight is less than 4 hours from the UK and you can expect highs of 23ºC and 8 hours of daily sunshine.

 * Did you know you can save up to 40% on holiday prices?
-Enter your email address below to receive our free weekly deals newsletter.
+Enter your email address below to join the 25,000 people who get my free weekly deals.
 You can unsubscribe at any time.
 View sample.